nihas101/java-kotlin-image-to-pdf-converter/README.md

-This is a program for converting images to PDFs with the use of [iText 7](https://itextpdf.com/).
+Image2PDF Converter is a program for converting images to PDFs with the use of [iText 7](https://itextpdf.com/).

 ## Features